Ned Kelly: Siege and shootout

-Kelly had decided to free the hostages and was delivering them a final lecture on the police when the train pulled into Glenrowan.
+Around 3 am, Kelly decided to free the hostages and was giving them a final lecture on the police when the train arrived.
 The outlaws donned their armour and prepared for a confrontation.
-Meanwhile, Bracken escaped to the railway station to explain the situation to Hare and O'Connor, who then led their men towards the hotel.
-It was just after 3 a.m.
+Meanwhile, Bracken escaped to the railway station to warn Hare and O'Connor, who then led their men towards the hotel.

 The outlaws lined up in the shadow of the hotel's porch and, when the police appeared about 30 m away in the moonlight, opened fire.
 About 150 shots were exchanged in the first volleys, during which the outlaws withdrew inside the hotel.
 Someone shouted that women and children were present, prompting a ceasefire.
 Hare was shot through the left wrist and, fainting from blood loss, returned to Benalla for treatment.
 Jimmy, an Aboriginal trooper, sustained a glancing head wound and rejoined the fight once bandaged.
-Ned was wounded in the left hand, left arm and right foot.
-Byrne was shot in the calf.
+Ned was shot in the left arm and right foot; Byrne in the calf.
 Several hostages were wounded by police fire into the weatherboard building, two fatally: thirteen-year-old John Jones and railway worker Martin Cherry.
-A third fatality, hostage George Metcalf, was either killed by police crossfire or shot accidentally by Ned.
+A third, George Metcalf, was either killed by police crossfire or shot accidentally by Ned.

-During the lull in gunfire, a number of hostages, mostly women and children, escaped the hotel.
-Kelly, bleeding heavily, retreated about 90 m into the bush behind the hotel, where police found his skull cap and rifle at around 3.30 a.m.
+During the lull in gunfire, with the scene shrouded in thick gunpowder smoke, a number of hostages, mostly women and children, escaped the hotel; however, several others were driven back after police fired on them in the confusion.
+Meanwhile, Kelly, bleeding heavily, retreated about 90 m into the bush behind the hotel, where police found his skull cap and rifle at around 3.30 am.
 Kelly was lying in the bush nearby.

 Police surrounded the hotel throughout the night, and the firing continued intermittently.
-At about 5:30 a.m., Byrne was fatally shot while drinking whiskey in the bar, his last words being a toast to the gang.
+At about 5:30 am, Byrne was fatally shot while drinking whisky in the bar, his last words being a toast to the gang.
 Over the next two hours, police reinforcements under Sergeant Steele and Superintendent Sadleir arrived from Wangaratta and Benalla, bringing the police contingent to about forty.

 Last stand and capture

 "A strange apparition": when Kelly appeared out of the mist-shrouded bush, clad in armour, bewildered policemen took him to be a ghost, a bunyip, and "Old Nick himself".

-Seriously wounded, Kelly lay in the bush for most of the night.
-At dawn (about 7 a.m.), clad in armour and armed with three handguns, he rose out of the bush and attacked the police from their rear.
-Police returned fire as Kelly moved from tree to tree towards the hotel, at times staggering from his injuries, the weight of his armour and the impact of bullets on the plate iron, which he later described as "like blows from a man's fist".
-Due to these factors, Kelly had difficulty aiming, firing and reloading his guns.
+Weakened by blood loss and occasionally losing consciousness, Kelly lay in the bush for most of the night.
+At dawn (around 7 am), clad in armour and armed with three handguns, he rose and attacked the police from their rear.
+Several police returned fire as he moved from tree to tree towards the hotel, staggering from his injuries, the weight of his armour, and the impact of bullets on the plate iron, which he later described as "like blows from a man's fist".
+His left arm, "almost totally disabled" from the opening shootout, limited his ability to aim, fire, and reload.